1cbyc/custom-captcha/doing.md

 okay, i want to make sure when i use the recaptcha it loads a specifc page. cause at the moment, what i want to do is visit a url like "nsisong.com" and you meet the captcha, and when it is done with captcha, it redirects to a specific page. i wanted to just try with a `/success`

 okay, works. so now i want to put my full website in there, it is pepu website, so it wil be a pepu folder, let me structure it. i moved the full website folder i have to "static". so i have my website i want to protect with this custom captcha on `static/pepu`. first, i will protect the `pepu` route to only load after `captcha_verified` is marked true.

+anyways, i have configured a new route for /app in the pepu folder so it can run well.